 About Mathew Meunier

-Trained as a carpenter, Mathew comes from a long line of skilled craftsmen and craftswomen.
+Originally trained as a carpenter, Mathew comes from a long line of skilled craftsmen and craftswomen.
 Seeking an alternate route, he left home to pursue formal schooling and to explore the insides of cubicles.
 A chance encounter with a handmade pot in a friend’s kitchen led him to the pottery studio and back to the familiarity and satisfaction of working with his hands.
-Mathew is currently entering the COVID-19 extension phase of his apprenticeship with wood-firing potter Mark Shapiro of Western Massachusetts.
+Mathew is currently an artist-in-residence at the Kansas City Clay Guild.

 Again and again I heard, “Just quit your job.”
 So I did.